Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Train BOB Interlaken Ost - Grindelwald daily

-Rack railway Kleine Scheidegg - Eigergletscher daily
+Cogwheel train Kleine Scheidegg - Eigergletscher daily

-rack railway Wilderswil - Schynige Platte July to 3rd week of October
+Cogwheel train Wilderswil – Schynige Platte July to 3rd week of October

-Train Interlaken East - Interlaken West daily
+Train Interlaken Ost - Interlaken West daily

-Railway Interlaken East - Brienz daily
+Train Interlaken Ost - Brienz daily

-Boat Lake Thun daily
+Boat trip Lake Thun daily

-Bus Grindelwald local lines daily
+Bus Grindelwald local routes daily

-Revision Times of the Railways
+Maintenance Times for the Railways

 • Wengernalp Railway: Wengen - Kleine Scheidegg (2nd week of November to early December, last week of April to first week of May)